Aliases for NRP1 Gene

 GeneCards Summary for NRP1 Gene

 NRP1 (Neuropilin 1) is a Protein Coding gene.
-Diseases associated with NRP1 include acute hemorrhagic leukoencephalitis and retinal vascular disease.
-Among its related pathways are Signaling by GPCR and L1CAM interactions.
-GO annotations related to this gene include heparin binding and coreceptor activity.
+Diseases associated with NRP1 include Acute Hemorrhagic Leukoencephalitis and Angiomatous Meningioma.
+Among its related pathways are Axon guidance and HTLV-I infection.
+GO annotations related to this gene include heparin binding and growth factor binding.
 An important paralog of this gene is NRP2.

 UniProtKB/Swiss-Prot for NRP1 Gene